Candida and Hormonal Acne: The Gut-Skin-Hormone Connection

 But for some individuals, the picture may be more complex.

 Emerging research continues to highlight the close relationship between gut health, inflammation, hormones, and skin health.
-While Candida overgrowth may not directly “cause” acne, gut imbalance and microbial disruption may contribute to inflammation, immune stress, blood sugar imbalance, and hormonal fluctuations that can affect the skin.
+While Candida overgrowth may not directly “cause” acne, gut imbalance and microbial disruption may influence inflammatory and immune pathways, blood sugar regulation, and hormonal signalling that can affect the skin.

 This is where the gut-skin-hormone connection becomes important.